-Data in the form of a gss_buffer_t object sent from one GSS-API-based application to its peer.
-An example of a message is "1s" sent to a remote ftp server.
+GSS-API-based application to its peer.
+An example of a message is more.

+"ls" sent to a remote ftp server.

 A message can contain more than just the user-provided data.
-For example, gss_wrap() takes an unwrapped message and produces a wrapped one to be sent; the wrapped message includes both the original message and an accompanying MIC.
-GSS-API-generated information that does not include a message is a token - see token for more.
+For example, gss wrap () takes an unwrapped message and produces a wrapped one to be sent; the wrapped message includes both the original message and an accompanying MIC.
+GSS-API-generated information that does not include a message is a token - see token for gss init sec context(), are not.

-Message Integrity Code (MIC)
+Message Integrity Code

 A cryptographic "tag" attached to transmitted data to ensure the data's validity.
 The recipient of the data generates its own MIC and compares it to the one that was sent; if they're equal, the message is valid.
-Some MICs, such as those generated by $gss_get_mic()$, are visible to the application, while others, such as those generated by $gss_wrap()$ or $gss_init_sec_context()$, are not.
+Some MICs, such as those generated by gss get mic(), are visible to the application, while others, such as those generated by gss wrap() or message-level token See token.

-message-level token

-See token.

-See Message Integrity Code (MIC).
+MIC See Message Integrity Code (MIC).

-MN

-See Mechanism Name (MN).
+MN See Mechanism Name (MN).

-mutual authentication

-When a context is established, a context initiator must authenticate itself to the context acceptor.
+mutual authentication When a context is established, a context initiator must authenticate itself to the context acceptor.
 In some cases the initiator might request that the acceptor authenticate itself back.
 If the acceptor does so, the two are said to be mutually authenticated.